springernature/vpat/springerlink.md

 ### **VPAT**&reg; **Version 2.2 – July 2018**

 **Name of Product/Version**: SpringerLink _(we do not version our software)_
 **Product Description**: SpringerLink provides researchers with access to scientific documents from journals, books, series, protocols, reference works and proceedings.
-This report refers entirely to the accessibility of all web content published at the subdomain link.springer.com, including informational pages, and all web content found at checkout.springer.com and order.springer.com.
+This report refers entirely to the accessibility of all web documents published at the subdomain link.springer.com, including informational pages, and all web documents found at checkout.springer.com and order.springer.com.
 **Date**: 1 October 2019
 **Contact information**: accessibility@springernature.com
 **Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with Assistive Technologies.